ZoneMinder/zoneminder/README.txt

 analysis is done and so no alarms or events will be generated, o    Modect - or MOtion DEteCTtion.
-All captured images will be analysed and events generated where motion is detected.
-    o    Record - In this case continuous events of a fixed length are generated regardless of motion which is analogous to a convention time-lapse video recorder.
-No motion detection takes place in this mode.

-    o     Mocord  - This is a hybrid of Modect and Record  and results in both fixed length events being recorded and also any motion being highlighted within those events.

-    o     Nodect  -  or No DEteCTtion.
+All captured images will be analysed and events generated where motion is detected. o    Record - In this case continuous events of a fixed length are generated regardless of motion which is analogous to a convention time-lapse video recorder.
+No motion detection takes place in this mode. o    Mocord - This is a hybrid of Modect and Record and results in both fixed length events being recorded and also any motion being highlighted within those events. o    Nodect - or No DEteCTtion.
 This is a special mode designed to be used with external triggers.
 In Nodect no motion detection takes place but events are recorded if external triggers require it.

-   Generally  speaking it is best to choose  'Monitor'  as  an initial setting here..
+   Generally  speaking it is best to choose  `Monitor'  as  an initial setting here..

    Enabled  - The enabled field indicates whether the  monitor